Karnataka elections 2018: Anti-corruption activist begins 'One Vote, One Note' campaign in Bengaluru

 On the other hand, a few local residents appreciated the Ravikrishna Reddy's initiative, however, doubted the effectiveness of the campaign.

-"People are adjusted to corruption.'One vote One note' seems to be a good campaign.However, not only politicians but also people are equally corrupt.
+"People are adjusted to corruption.'One vote One note' seems to be a good campaign.However, not only politicians but also people are corrupt to the core.
 Corruption is deeply rooted in our society.
-We have reached a stage where people are not ready to vote without taking money "
+We have reached a stage where people are not ready to vote without taking money".